Q: What is an RA and RD?

 A: Only fish in a 10-gallon or smaller aquarium are permitted in the Residence Halls and apartments.
 Due to health standards, limited space, and students with allergies, all other pets are not allowed in the residence halls.

-Students with a documented need for a service/emotional support animal must coordinate with our campus ADA Coordinator at least seven (7) days in advance of move-in to allow for reasonable accommodations.
+Students with a documented need for an emotional support animal must coordinate with our campus ADA Coordinator at least seven (7) days in advance of move-in to allow for reasonable accommodations.

 Q: How do I get my mail?